All-electron BSE@GW method with Numeric Atom-Centered Orbitals for Extended Systems: 4. Demonstration of NAO Implementation and Convergence

 As shown in Figure \ref{fig:Si_basis} (a), the optical spectrum converges quickly in the \textit{tier} n basis set, with only a marginal shift in excitation peaks as we increase the basis set size from \textit{tier} 1 to \textit{tier} 3.
-For instance, the energy of the first peak changes by only 0.02 eV from 3.173 eV to 3.149 eV as we move up from \textit{tier} 1 to \textit{tier} 3.
+For instance, the energy of the first peak changes by only 0.021eV from 3.173 eV to 3.152 eV as we move up from \textit{tier} 1 to \textit{tier} 3.
 Conversely, when employing the loc-NAO-VCC-$n$Z basis set, the absorption spectrum for the 2Z basis set is not fully converged as seen in Figure \ref{fig:Si_basis} (b).
-There are indeed some qualitatively incorrect behaviors as evidenced, for example, in the erroneous prediction of multiple peaks around 4 eV as well as the sizable blue-shift of the first excitation at 3.235 eV.
+There is some qualitatively incorrect behavior as evidenced, for example, in the erroneous prediction of multiple peaks around 4 eV as well as the sizable blue-shift of the first excitation at 3.238 eV.
 These erroneous features can be attributed to the omission of the ``enhanced minimal basis" in the loc-NAO-VCC-2Z basis, rendering it insufficient for accurately describing the occupied states in the preceding self-consistent field (SCF) calculations.
 At the same time, the larger basis sets in this series, loc-NAO-VCC-3Z and loc-NAO-VCC-4Z basis sets, yield converged results, and they also agree well with the converged results using the ``\textit{tier} n" default basis sets of the FHI-aims code.
-To summarize, with the largest NAO-VCC-4Z and \textit{tier} 3 basis sets, we achieved a satisfactory agreement within 20 meV for the BSE@$G_0W_0$ absorption spectrum.
-We showed here that we can achieve a reliable convergence of the absorption spectrum using atom-centered basis sets like NAO.
+To summarize, with the largest NAO-VCC-4Z and \textit{tier} 3 basis sets, we find precise agreement within 30 meV for the BSE@$G_0W_0$ absorption spectrum.
+Furthermore, even the smaller \textit{tier} 1 and \textit{tier} 2 NAO basis sets lead to results that are remarkably well converged.
+This behavior is a significant and highly promising success.
+In particular, this behavior is qualitatively different from the small-molecule case \cite{liu2020all}, in which extended augmentation functions were shown to be needed, as is standard in molecular quantum chemistry.
+We attribute this encouraging difference to the molecular case to the fact that in solids, there is a significantly higher density of basis functions that are non-zero at any given point, compared to finite molecules.
+The reason is the overlap of basis functions associated with neighboring unit cells or, equivalently, the basis functions with different Bloch phase factors in the BvK cell.
+In our view, this higher density of non-zero basis functions lends itself to a more finely resolved description of the two-particle correlation function than is possible in molecules, where describing the two-particle response is problematic especially in regions that are relatively distant from the atoms (covered by augmentation functions).
+In summary, it seems that FHI-aims' standard NAO basis sets can be used for well converged BSE@$GW$ calculations in solids.
 In the subsequent sections, we employ the default \textit{tier} 2 basis set of the FHI-aims code as specified in Reference \cite{ren2021all}.